jcalvopinam/sample-java-se/README.md

-# JavaSE-Examples
+# Samples of JavaSE
-Java Standard Edition: This project has basic examples of java se 7
+Java Standard Edition: This project has basic examples of Java SE 7